heyitscesar/HDR-Brightness-Control/readme.md

 *Note: The frontend will be served by the development environment you are using.*

-### Configuration
+### Troubleshooting

-On the first run, the application will attempt to automatically configure your monitors.
-If the brightness is not adjusting correctly for a specific monitor:
+**"Demo Mode" Banner is Showing**

+If you see a yellow banner indicating "Demo Mode," it means the frontend UI could not connect to the backend server.
+-   Ensure the backend server is running in a separate terminal.
+-   Check the server's terminal for any startup errors.
+-   Make sure you don't have a firewall blocking connections on ports `3001-3006`.

+**Brightness Isn't Changing**

+If the service is active but brightness doesn't change:
 1. Click the **Settings icon** on the monitor's card.
 2. Click the **"Detect"** button to find all monitors that `Monitorian.exe` can see.
 3. Select the correct ID from the **"Monitorian Device ID"** dropdown.
 4. Click **"Save Changes"**.